Posted 9th February 2023

 Physical vs Digital Silver

-Ultimately, the decision between physical and digital silver comes down to personal preference and the specific investment goals of an individual.
+Ultimately, the decision between physical and digital silver comes down to personal preference and your specific investment goals.
+With KAG, you no longer need to choose between the tangible security of physical silver and the convenience of digital.

 A general guideline is for silver to be part of the 5-10% apportioned to precious metals, including gold, in an investment portfolio.
 It’s important to consider investing on a case-by-case basis, as well as the macroeconomic environment at play but the case for silver is looking stronger now than it has done for many years.